We are currently closed

 How to Protect Physical Number Plates

-Criminals often steal genuine number plates rather than manufacture illegal ones, allowing them to use a legitimate registration with minimal effort.
-Taking simple steps to secure your plates can significantly reduce the risk.
+While much of the focus around plate fraud is on online transactions and paperwork, physical plate theft remains a real risk.
+Criminals will often steal genuine number plates rather than manufacture illegal ones, as this allows them to use a legitimate registration with minimal effort.
+Taking simple, practical steps to secure your physical plates can significantly reduce the chance of theft.

 Security Measure Benefit